Yuliang-Liu/MultimodalOCR/Readme.md

 ```
 The results will be saved at answer folder.

 If you want to add a new model, please write its inference function under the folder "models", and update the get_model function in eval.py.
+An example inference code is as follows：

 ```Shell
 import torch